 Tears rolled down my pitiful face as I filled one sink with hot, soapy water.
 Then I heard the bedroom door open and footsteps behind me.
 My dear husband had come to help me after all!
 My heart melted but I was still feeling sorry for myself.
 We hugged.
 I cried some more.
 He grabbed a dishtowel and together, we tackled Mount Dish Kilimanjaro together.

 The path towards a plan for a peaceful Christmas

 I don’t remember if we talked about it that night or the next day but something had to change.
 I had decided that we would never have formal dishes to feed twenty people again.
 It would be just fine to eat off of paper plates.
 But, he loved the table to be set with nice dishes so, he agreed that he would help with the dishes from then on.
 Well, THAT lasted one time!
 He experientially saw the error of his ways and ever since then, we have been using paper plates.
 (Teehee!)

 Would you like to turn Christmas Chaos into a peaceful holiday?
 How about starting with a quick and easy prayer guide that will bring peace and rest into your busy holiday?
-Join our community for a free mini-workbook to help you sort it out!
+Join our community for a free and simple prayer guide to help you sort it out!
 START HERE

 The back story